colorfulfool/test_with/README.md

 `test-with rails test test/controllers` will display real-time results of your controllers tests

-`test-with ruby letter_test.rb` will display real-time results of the specified Ruby test file
+`test-with ruby letter_test.rb` will display real-time results of the Ruby test file

-`test-with python tests.py` will display real-time results of the specified Python test file
+`test-with python tests.py` will display real-time results of the Python test file

 `test-with git status` will display real-time list of changes in the directory